armory/docs/content/en/scale-agent/install/_index.md

   - /docs/armory-agent/armory-agent-quick/
 ---

->This installation guide is designed for installing the Agent in a test environment.
-It does not include [mTLS configuration]({{< ref "agent-mtls" >}}), so the Agent service and plugin do not communicate securely.
+>This installation guide is designed for installing the Armory Agent in a test environment.
+It does not include [mTLS configuration]({{< ref "agent-mtls" >}}), so the Armory Agent service and plugin do not communicate securely.

 ## {{% heading "prereq" %}}